Work and ESA

 Standards and Accreditation Management Group or simply ESA.
 The result of the

 deliberations of a large number of people on several separate committees was presented

 as a "Baseline Report" to the PMI Board in August l982.
 It was published

 as a Special Issue of the Project Management Quarterly in August 1983.

 Project Management Body of Knowledge (PMBOK) was central to the report.
 In it

 were identified six areas of concentration or blocks of knowledge, namely: Scope

-Management; Cost Management; Time Resources Management and Communications Management.
+Management; Quality Management; Time Management; Cost Management; Human Resources Management; and Communications Management.

 formed the key and unique "functions" of project management, and the report on